keith-kurak/expo-local-first-conf-2025-lessons/01-expo-start.md

 Look at the sequence of events as you enter data and others update data, as well.
 These map to materializers defined in your Livestore configuration.
 You can see these in **packages/shared/schema.ts**.
 Each materializer defines a way data can be changed.

+This is a good picture of how Livestore fundamentally works - it uses [event sourcing](https://livestore.dev/reference/event-sourcing/), whereby the data is represented as a sequence of immutable changes, or events.
+The SQLite database is a very efficient "read" model that represents the outcome of applying the events in sequence.

 #### Sync

 You can pause and restart the sync at any time here.
 Thus, you can simulate a disconnect while still having your phone connected to your local development server and dev tools.
 Try flipping it on and off while adding notes.